OpenLiberty/docs-playbook/README.md

    e.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Get the pull request reviewed and merge it in.

    f.
-Repeat steps 4a-4e for the [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) branch of this repo
+Repeat steps 4a-4e for the [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) branch of this repo.

-   f.
+   g.
 The branches list is specified differently in the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) branch of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-draft, draft]`).
 To remove the oldest release, you must exclude the corresponding version branch by appending an exclamation point (`!`) to the branch name, surrounding it in single quotation marks, and adding it to the list of branches.
 For example, to remove 20.0.0.7 from draft, you must specify `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', draft]`.
 For each release, add the value that you want to remove to the list.
 Do not replace any existing values.
 For example, to remove v.20.0.0.8, add it to the list instead of replacing 20.0.0.7: `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', '!v20.0.0.8-draft', draft]`.

 6. Update the `antora.yml` file in the docs repo.